Shigeru Ishiba: United States and tariff negotiations

-Ishiba arrived in Washington D.C. on 6 February, along with translator Sunao Takao, who had previously assisted Shinzo Abe communicate with Trump during his tenure as prime minister.
-Takao was described as an “important asset” to Ishiba, given he is "probably one of the few Japanese people that Trump remembers."
-Ishiba met with Trump the following day at the White House, where the two held a meeting followed by a press conference.
+Ishiba arrived in Washington D.C. on 6 February.
+He met with Trump the following day at the White House, where the two held a meeting followed by a press conference.
 During the meeting, Ishiba praised Trump, describing him as “very sincere.”
 He also referenced the attempted assassination of Trump that occurred in July 2024, and drew similarities between their domestic regional revitalization policies.

 When speaking to the press, Trump confirmed that Nippon Steel would invest in US Steel rather than own it.
 He also expressed his desire to “eliminate” the United States’ $68 billion trade deficit with Japan, believing there would not be “any problems” in the relationship between the two countries.
 Despite this, Trump did not rule out the possibility of levying tariffs on Japan, but said it was unlikely.
 During the press conference, Ishiba announced that Japan would be raising its investment in the United States to $1 billion, and that Toyota and Isuzu were planning to build new factories in the United States.

 On security, Trump said the US would continue to provide Japan with military security assistance and praised its efforts to increase defense spending.
 The two also agreed to cooperate on deterring China's economic power and reducing the threat of North Korea's nuclear weapons program.
 Trump and Ishiba agreed to pursue a "new golden age" for U.S.-Japan relations.

-Trump later announced 24% reciprocal tariffs on all Japanese goods on 2 April 2025.
-Ishiba said that the tariffs were "difficult to understand" given Japan's economic investment in the United States and its status as one of America's largest trading partners.
+Ishiba appointed Ryōsei Akazawa, his close aide and fellow Tottori native, as chief tariff negotiator with the United States.
+Akazawa was the architect of a trade deal reached between Japan and the United States in July 2025.